inner blog-tfr

 This Regulation implements the FATF’s Recommendation 16 (Travel Rule) that extends existing wire transfers’ traceability obligations to virtual asset transfers

-On 5 October, the European Parliament, Council and Commission signed off on the final text of the TFR, as well as the Market in Crypto Assets (MiCA) framework.
+On 5 October, the European Parliament, Council and Commission signed off on the final text of the TFR, as well as the Markets in Crypto Assets (MiCA) framework.
 Both documents are in line with their respective draft versions, with a few additional points.

 The difference between the TFR and MiCA is that MiCA builds the legal framework for crypto, including crypto asset service providers (CASPs) licensing regimes and definitions, while the TFR only brings crypto Travel Rule into the European Union.